1. Get a Home Inspector With Lots Of Experience.

 All of the inspectors at Mountains to Sound Home Inspection conduct 300- 400 inspections annually and are required to go through our comprehensive 10 Week Training Program even after becoming state licensed!

 2. Education & Training:

-The report should NOT contain action plans for repairs or estimated costs to make repairs.
+The report should not contain repair costs or action plans for repairs.
 Professional home inspectors inspect — they don’t repair!
 An inspector that makes repairs should always be avoided due to the conflict of interest inherent in that situation.

 Ask for a sample of an inspection report so you’ll know what you can expect for your time and money.
 After all, you are the client!

-4. Ask To See What Other Home Buyers Have Said About The Inspector:
+5. Ask To See What Other Home Buyers Have Said About The Inspector.

 Quality Professional Home Inspectors ask their client’s to give feedback upon completion of the inspection.
 Professional Inspectors want to know what they are doing right, as well as what might need improvement.
-We are an established and reputable home inspection company because of referrals and reviews from our past clients.
 If the inspector can’t or won’t provide client referrals, he might be blind in more ways than one!
 Ask for reviews and testimonials from their past clients.

-5. Ask Your Lender or Realtor For A Referral To A Quality Home Inspector:
+6. Ask Your Lender For A Referral To A Quality Home Inspector.